dangnelson/WATERBEAR-Shed/04 Roofing/Roofing.md

 ![](./images/D01.svg)

 ### Eave Fascia
-Burn & oil two 2x6x8s and two 2x6x12s to use as Eave Fascia.
+Burn & oil two *2x6x8s* and two *2x6x12s* to use as Eave Fascia.
 Rather than trusting blueprints for your cuts, it's better to measure the actual structure using a *Tape Measure* to compensate for any warping that may have occurred during construction.

 Standing on the *8' Step ladder* install the boards 1.5” below where the fascia meets the sheathing.
 This will maintain the 45 degree pitch and insure the roofing extends past the fascia. *Level* each board as you install them.
-Tack the boards in first using *2 1/2” Galvanized Finishing nails* loaded in the *Finishing Nailer*.
-Then use two *2 1/2” Hex Deck Screws* to attach the boards to each rafter using your *Impact Driver*.
+Tack the boards in first using *2 1/2” Galvanized Finishing nails* loaded in the *Battery-Powered 16 Gauge Finishing Nailer*.
+Then use two *2 1/2” Hex Deck Screws* to attach the boards to each rafter using your *Battery-Powered Impact Driver*.
 This will help provide additional strength to the rafters, and insures the gutters have plenty of support during rainfall.

 ### Rake Fascia
-To measure and cut the four 1x8x12 Boards for the Rake Fascia, first cut 45 degree angles at the end of the boards, then tack them up in place using a *16 Gauge Finishing Nailer* loaded with *1 1/2" Finishing Nails*.
+To measure and cut the four *1x8x12* Boards for the Rake Fascia, first cut 45 degree angles at the end of the boards, then tack them up in place using the *Battery-Powered 16 Gauge Finishing Nailer* loaded with *1 1/2" Galvanized Finishing Nails*.
 This will allow you then mark the bottom edge using the Eave Fascia to make sure they'll line up.
 Carefully pry the boards away and hammer out the finishing nails before correcting your marks with a *Speed Square* and making your cuts.
 After finishing the boards, install them with *1 1/2" Finishing Nails* where needed and two *2 1/2" Hex Deck Screws*.

 ## 02. Drip Edge